jdliss/shoulda-callback-matchers/README.md

       it { should callback(CallbackClass).before(:destroy) }
     end

+This will test:
+- the method call
+- method existence

-Be aware that this tests for the method call and not the method itself.
-It makes testing via triggering the callback events (validation, save) unnecessary, but you should still test the called procedure seperately.
+Either on the model itself or on the callback object.
+Be aware that obviously this does not test the callback method or object itself.
+It makes testing via triggering the callback events (validation, save) unnecessary, but you still have to test the called procedure seperately.

 In Rails 3 or 4 and Bundler, add the following to your Gemfile:

     group :test do
-      gem "shoulda-callback-matchers", "~> 0.4"
+      gem "shoulda-callback-matchers", "~> 1.0"
     end

 This gem uses semantic versioning, so you won't have incompability issues with patches.